KevinJChen/MCSemanticSegmentation/docs/status.md

 ---

 ## Summary
 Our Semantic Segmentation involves predicting the class of each pixel in the agent player's view.
 The classes are not just the individual blocks, but the general structures that may appear in Minecraft such as a tree, a building, or a pond.
 The goal is for both performance and time to be as optimal as possible, so that it can annotate each pixel of the view while the agent walks around in the world.
 Since our proposal, we've found the solution to collect images and their ground truths.
-These will serve as our model's training and testing dataset
+These will serve as our model's training and testing dataset.

 ### Video

-<iframe width="560" height="315" src="https://www.youtube.com/embed/brrMn67sN6M" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=brrMn67sN6M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5qap5aO4i9A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Approach